The Google Trends connector supports between one to five keywords and a region (worldwide is the default).

-"Interest" will be a value between 0 and 100.
-A value of 100 is the peak popularity for the keyword.
-A value of 50 means that the keyword is half as popular.
+• Interest will be a value between 0 and 100.
+A value of 100 is the peak popularity for the keyword whereas a value of 50 means that the keyword is half as popular.
 A score of 0 means there was not enough data.

-The connector gives you a daily granularity on a month to month time range to determine the interest of one or several keywords over time.
+The connector gives you a daily granularity on a month-to-month, week-to-week, year-to-year or custom time range to determine the interest of one or several keywords over time.

 Example

-If we want to compare the relative popularity of the search term "bigquery" and "redshift" worldwide, we would connect a new Google Trends source using these options:
+If we want to compare the relative popularity of the search terms "bigquery" and "redshift" worldwide, we would connect a new Google Trends source using these options:

 This will give you Interest on a daily granularity split by the Keyword and Geo dimensions.
 Like this:

-The data is fetched in chunks of months.
-So, Jan 1 - Jan 31, then Feb 1 - Feb 28, etc
+In this example, where a 'Monthly' query time window is selected, the data is fetched in chunks of months.
+So, Jan 1 - Jan 31, then Feb 1 - Feb 28, etc.

 To compare the data in Funnel to the Google Trends interface, set the date range between the first and the last of the month, and repeat that for each month you want to compare.
 Note that because Google bases the data on a random sample, numbers might not always match exactly.
 Read more here.